seanpat09/blog/standup.md

 * If your stand-up is more than 6 people, you should consider breaking it up or it will get too long
 * If conversation goes off topic, we say "Pancakes!" and we all immediately know to stop (don't ask)

 The best thing that I have learned is that it is OK to have no update.
-It's better to have no update than to spew nonsense for a few minutes in order to seem busy.
+It is better to have no update than to spew nonsense for a few minutes in order to seem busy.
 No one doubts that anyone is slacking off, and even if they did, the daily stand-up meeting wouldn't be the place to address that anyway.

 A short stand up is meaningful because it provides context and direction for the rest of the day.
 A long stand up just leaves everyone frustrated and sluggish, wasting even more time.